mtconnect/cppagent/README.md

     *Default*: false

-* `SingleLineComplexObservations` - Specifies legacy default behavior for SHDR parsing.
-Complex observations like Conditions, Messages, and Timeseries must be on a separate line
+* `SingleLineComplexObservations` - When false or not specified, uses legacy default behavior for SHDR parsing.
+Complex observations like Conditions, Messages, and Timeseries must be on a separate line.

     *Default*: false